People usually associate strong-smelling breath with poor dental hygiene or a recent meal. However, it may reveal much more than that.

-- Use insulin and other medications as a doctor recommends and note any changes in glucose levels or other symptoms.
+- use insulin and other medications as a doctor recommends and note any changes in their glucose levels or other symptoms

-- Make lifestyle choices that help keep blood glucose levels down, which may involve diet and exercise modifications.
+- make lifestyle choices that help keep their blood glucose levels down, including diet and exercise modifications

-- Learn the signs of a diabetes-related emergency and know what action to take.
+- learn the signs of a diabetes-related emergency and know what actions to take

 Diabetes is not the only condition linked to breath that smells of acetone.